 Pain is something that cannot be easily quantified, as it is subjective to each person.
 Imagine pain is a spectrum, but that spectrum is unique to each individual.
 Some people stub their toe and fall to the ground in instant tears, while others simply brush it off.
 It comes down to individual pain tolerance and what a person is able to handle.

 With this in mind, the pain level for liposuction recovery varies from person to person.
-Some patients describe it as a slight discomfort or tightness.
+Some patients describe it as slight discomfort or tightness.
 Others may feel sore or even itchy around the incision site.
-Still others describe the pain as ranging from moderate to severe.
+Still, others describe the pain as ranging from moderate to severe.
 Once again, we cannot describe exactly how painful recovery is for liposuction because it is unique to each person.
 We can say, however, that you will likely feel at least some level of soreness or discomfort after receiving this procedure.

-2. How Long After Liposuction are Pain and Swelling Normal?
+2. How Long After Liposuction Are Pain and Swelling Normal?

 Directly after surgery, the area that received liposuction will be wrapped in order to reduce pain and swelling.
 This also assists in preventing the accumulation of blood in the area where fat was removed.
 The wrap will typically need to remain on your body for at least three weeks.

 Despite how each patient experiences pain during their recovery, it can be expected that the pain will lessen each day moving forward.
-In most cases, the pain or discomfort should dissipate completely at around one week post-op.
-Bruising will also be apparent, but should diminish within a week to 10 days.
+In most cases, the pain or discomfort should dissipate completely at around one-week post-op.
+Bruising will also be apparent but should diminish within a week to 10 days.
 Swelling, on the other hand, may last much longer.

 Swelling is a guaranteed side effect of liposuction surgery.
 You will most likely reach your peak swelling at around 48 hours post-op.
 The swelling probably won’t go down completely until several months (up to four) after surgery.
 This may sound discouraging, but it is actually a very natural and necessary part of the liposuction healing process.

 During this time, your surgeon will require you to remain wrapped tight in compression garments or bandages.
 Not only do these garments aim to reduce and eliminate swelling, but they also promote healthy skin contraction.
-Your surgeon will also likely prescribe you with medication to help with pain relief.
+Your surgeon will also likely prescribe you medication to help with pain relief.
 If you do not receive prescription pain medication, ask your doctor if he or she advises you to take an over-the-counter drug.